CAAPIM/gateway-developer-plugin/README.md

 # About
 The Gateway Developer plugin is used to develop Gateway configuration: it reads configuration files, converts them to the Gateway Restman bundle format and builds the GW7 package.

+Note: The [import plugin](https://github.com/CAAPIM/gateway-developer-plugin/tree/master/gateway-import-plugin) is not available for beta-release users.
+Availability to be announced.

 # Usage
 To use this plugin, add the following to your gradle file: